xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 2. Load / make your Character
 3. Set the Timer to interval of Randomize
 4. Have fun
-if status Shows Bob Ross their was a Error
+if status Shows Bob Ross there was an error

 The terminal version was removed because it was horribly outdated, might add it back.